debashishmitra/poc-agentic-sdlc/README.md

 ## Overview

-The THD Order Management Service is a Spring Boot-based REST API that provides comprehensive order management capabilities.
+The Order Management Service is a Spring Boot-based REST API that provides comprehensive order management capabilities.
 It supports creating, retrieving, and managing orders with various statuses and operations.

 ## Prerequisites